MuGeminorum/CryptShoke/README.md

 ## Basic introduction to the game ##

 Operate the protagonist to walk in a crypt, and hit the boss in the boss room to win.
-The game is divided into three difficulty modes: simple, medium and difficult for players to choose.
+The game is divided into three difficulty modes: simple, medium, and difficult for players to choose.

 <div align=center>
     <b>Figure 1: Game main interface</b><br>